Quol04/Ecommerce-database-groupwork/README.md

 # Ecommerce Database - Group 221

-## the following  are the tables for your e-commerce platform 🛍️:
+## the following  are the tables for our e-commerce platform 🛍️:

 🖼️ product_image – Stores product image URLs or file references